Muhammad-Saifullah50/python_quiz_app/README.md

-python -m ensurepip --upgrade
+Execute these four commands after cloning the repository or downloading

-python -m venv app-env
+1- python -m venv app-env

-make sure you are using bash in the terminal, the default is powershell, you can change it from the dropdown

-execute these commands
+2-
+# for bash on windows
 source app-env/Scripts/activate
+# for Powershell or CMD
+app-env\Scripts\activate

-press ctrl + shift + p and type select python interpreter. make sure the one having app-env is selected pip install -r requirements.txt
+Press ctrl + shift + p and type select python interpreter. make sure the one having app-env is selected

+3- pip install -r requirements.txt
+4- python manage.py runserver